The Singing Brakeman (film): Background and production

 On August 4, 1927, Rodgers' songs were recorded for the first time during the Bristol sessions by producer Ralph Peer.
 His second session the same year produced "Blue Yodel".
 The song became Rodgers' first hit and propelled him to national popularity.
 By the end of 1929, his available recordings had sold twelve million records.

 In November 1929, Rodgers traveled to the Victor Talking Machine studios in Camden, New Jersey to film a short to be released on the Columbia-Victor Gems series of short films.
 The songs featured Rodgers' characteristic guitar playing and yodeling.
 The sound recording was made by Sooy Brothers on the Western Electric system.
-The short is nine minutes long.
+The short is nine minutes long, and it was contained in a single movie reel.
+The News & Observer reported the completion of the film in December 1929.

 Two versions of the film exist.
 The first version credited Jasper Ewing Brady as the director.
 L. D. Clawson and Frank Zukor were included as the cameramen.
 The copyright year indicated 1929 and it included Columbia Pictures' logo on the opening.
 The second distributed version did not feature the logo, and has slight differences in the actors' performances.
 Rodgers' performance had also a slight variation.
 The second version credited Basil Smith as the director, while the photography was credited to "Frank Zucker" and Charles Harten.
 The variation in the credits was attributed to either an error by Columbia Pictures, or to the use of two different directors.
 "The Singing Brakeman" was a nickname given to Rodgers in reference to his earlier work for different railroad companies.

 An uncredited jazz band performs an excerpt of "The Memphis Blues" under the opening and closing titles.
 The filmmakers used the record Victor BVE-51751, a soundtrack by conductor Rosario Bourdon and the sixteen-piece Motion Picture Orchestra, created for "Beginnings and endings for Columbia Pictures".